 Quaker Valley School District is located along the Ohio River 12 miles northwest of Pittsburgh, Pennsylvania.
 Residents have easy access to major highways and Pittsburgh International Airport.

 Computers and technology are used as tools to enhance and facilitate learning and assessment.
-In addition to providing computer instruction and at least one computer lab in each building, every high school student is issued a laptop as a freshman for use at school and home for their four years at QVHS; middle school students are assigned a laptop for use while at school; and computer carts equipped with laptops are available to elementary teachers so that each child has access to a laptop during a class period if needed to support the lesson or curriculum unit.
+In addition to providing computer instruction and at least one computer lab in each building, every student in grades K-12 is issued an iPad to use at school and home.

-Quaker Valley welcomes inquiries by families considering relocation to our community.
+Quaker Valley welcomes inquiries from families considering relocation to our community.
 Please contact our Communications Department at 412-749-3623 or [email protected] for additional information about the school district.